ogsamovar/launch-docs-evo/launch-docs-original.md

 A Liquid Launch is a public token offering that works by attempting to bootstrap the liquidity of a new token.
 Liquid Launches use Balancer v2's Liquidity Bootstrapping Pools (LBPs) to facilitate fair and efficient conditions for distributing tokens.
 The mechanism has been used dozens of times with [promising results.](https://medium.com/perpetual-protocol/everything-you-need-to-know-about-the-first-liquidity-bootstrapping-pool-lbp-60a61b368c82)

 Essentially, LBPs are liquidity pools that change weights over time throughout the sale period.
 As the weights change, they create selling pressure on the project token, leading to the price of a project token dropping if there is no buying pressure.
-So the pool is normally set to start with a relative high weight of project tokens (e.g. 95%) in respect of a relative small weight of funding tokens (e.g. 5% DAI).
+The pool is normally set to start with a relatively high weight of project tokens (e.g. 95%) and a relatively small weight of funding tokens (e.g. 5% DAI).
 During the Liquid Launch, often 2 to 3 days, the pool weights are continuously rebalanced toward the funding token, which leads the project token's price to slowly decline.
 Contributors can participate at their preferred price point, while bots and arbitrageurs do not benefit from front-running (as buying early generally leads to overpaying).

-The result is a fair and accessible token launch shown to effectively discover the market price of an asset and raise funds for the project team, without requiring prohibitive initial capital or enabling problematic front-running.
+The result is a fair and accessible token launch shown to effectively discover the market price of an asset and raise funds for the project team, without requiring prohibitive initial capital or enabling front-running.

 In practice, this means that contributors should avoid participating too early in Liquid Launches because the valuation will be high, and no price discovery has taken place.
 The closer to the end of the Liquid Launch, the project token has experienced more price discovery, creating a more stable conditions for new contributors.